mttmccb/mttmccb2.github.io/_posts/2016-04-09-starting-with-aurelia-i18n.md

 ...
 ```

+The `child-router` is almost identical so I won't repeat that here.

 ### Step 6 - Enable the language switcher
 So far we've done all the donkey work to so when we do change locale all the relevent strings are translated.
-Now we need to inject i18n into the language switcher and setup a way to switch languages.
+Now we need to inject `i18n` into the language switcher and setup a way to switch languages.
 As you can see from the code that's exactly what I've done, the `switchLanguage` method uses the i18n `setLocale` method to set it to the locale selected.
 In the background this will raise the 'changed locale' event which will be picked up by our view models.

+#### language-switcher.js (updated)
 ```javascript
 import {inject} from 'aurelia-framework';
 import {I18N} from 'aurelia-i18n';